Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 The photos used in this site were obtained from:

 - Image of the Rig – Was taken by me on a visit to West Texas in 2018
-- The pixelated map was created in
+- The pixelated map was created in [amCharts](https://pixelmap.amcharts.com/)
 - E6 Company logo was copied from [LinkedIn](https://www.linkedin.com/company/element-six/)
-- The remaining images were downloaded from the Pexels App:
+- The remaining images were downloaded from the following sites:
- - Blurred Code
- - Laptop
+ - The image cointaining blurred code was copied from [Pexels](https://www.pexels.com/photo/office-working-app-computer-97077/)
+ - The Laptop imaged used in the portfolio page was copied from [Pixabay](https://pixabay.com/photos/coding-programming-working-macbook-924920/)
  - Under Construction from [Pixabay](https://pixabay.com/illustrations/under-construction-construction-sign-2408062/)
+ - The portfolio project images were screenshots taken after completion of the respective walkthrough projects.

 ### **Code Snippets**